Cenrax/Safe_Outside/README.md

 Both video outputs (normal frame and bird eye view) will be stored in the outputs file.

 # Note
 Due to unavailabilty of live CCTV footages I break the code into two parts.
 The first part focussed on detection mask along with uncovered mouth and nose.
-The code was tested uising live streaming from the webcam of my computer (which can be compared with the CCTV footages) but for social distancing I did't get any possible opportunity for deploying it live but the live streaming can be done easily by pipelining the CCTV footage with the main.py file.
-The following steps will illustrate the process more clearly:
+The code was tested uising live streaming from the webcam of my computer (which can be compared with the CCTV footages) but for social distancing I did't get any possible opportunity for deploying it live but the live streaming can be done easily by pipelining the CCTV footage with the Social_Distancing/src/social_distanciation_video_detection.py file.

--